Wolves are stunning animals which has been represented through our history, art, and culture for centuries.

 Do they make good family pets?
 Yes, but they can be a very challenging breed.
 Malamutes are intelligent and stubborn, which makes them strong-headed and tough to train.

 Malamutes are a common breed to end up in shelters as many owners underestimate how difficult this breed is to train.
-A strong assertive leader is required to avoid your malamute or else they'll assume the alpha position in your home.
+A strong assertive leader is required or else they'll assume the alpha position in your home.

 Malamutes have separation anxiety, which may lead to destructive behavior when left alone.
 This breed is best suited for large open areas, or with owners who are willing to follow a daily regimen of running, hiking, or sledding.